skeswa/conveyr/README.md

 **[Stores](https://github.com/skeswa/conveyr/blob/develop/README.md#stores) encapsulate _all_ of your application's state.**
 From session information to the results of a search, Stores pass state along to views, and they alone determine what views can render.

-**[Views](https://github.com/skeswa/conveyr/blob/develop/README.md#views) present application state to the user.**
-Its as simple as that.
-By binding to Stores, Views can re-render themselves whenever application state changes.
-The simplicity of this paradigm makes application-wide UI changes a cinch.
-Furthermore, Views often create Actions based on user interactions.

-**[Emitters](https://github.com/skeswa/conveyr/blob/develop/README.md#emitters) turn external events into Actions.**
-Every application has important interactions that occur without the user causing them.
-For instance, consider the case where a web application must react to the window resizing: the application needs to bind a behavior to that event to resize and redaw itself.
-Emitters are how Conveyr-based applications adapt to external events like these.

 ## Actions
 ### Creating Actions
 Actions are created with the `Action()` function.
 The `Action()` function takes Action Id string as its only argument.
 Action Ids represents Actions, and, appropriately, should be unique.
 The `Action()` function returns an **Action**.
 The `calls()` function of an Action specifies the Service Endpoint that will be called when the Action is invoked.
 The `sends()` function of an Action specifies the structure of the data that should be passed to the Action when it is invoked.